Noratrieb/slides/speaker_notes.md

 So we add those labels.
 Remove needs-triage, as we're doing triage, add the docs, thread and atomics area, the category feature request and the team libs api.
 If you're not part of a team that has write access to the repository, you can leave a comment with rustbot as shown here.
 If you're interested and want to know more, see the link below.

+For bugs, especially compiler panics (so called internal compiler errors, ICE for short)